Property Division in Divorce in Wisconsin

 How long do you have to be married to get half of everything in Wisconsin?

 A marriage of any duration will split up marital assets 50/50.
-In a short-term marriage, less than 5 years, one can make the argument that assets from before the marriage are not marital assets and should not be split up.
-Every case is dependent on many factors and length of the marriage is one of them.
+In a short-term marriage (less than 5 years) one can make the argument that assets from before the marriage are not marital assets and should not be split up.
+Every case depends on many factors and length of the marriage is only one of them.

 Who stays in the marital home through the divorce process?